MaggotMouth/sentry-exporter/README.md

 # Sentry Exporter

-Sentry Exporter exports metrics from your Sentry Organisation and pushes it to a Prometheus push gateway.
+Sentry Exporter exposes a `/metrics` endpoint that Prometheus can scrape to obtain information about all the projects and teams in your Sentry organisation.

 ## Setup